Email length insights

 Dive into related email length insights

-Spot the issue, then turn it into a reply you can send with less rewriting.
+Analyze the draft, tighten the length, and turn it into a reply you can send with less rewriting.